New MFA requirements for PCI password compliance

 Whether or not passwords must expire at regular intervals is a hotly debated topic for organizations that regulate password best practice.
 The National Institute of Standards and Technology (NIST) says that passwords should only expire, and be forced to change, when a breach is suspected.
 PCI, on the other hand, requires that passwords are changed every 90 days for all personnel with access to cardholder data and all system login accounts.

 PCI requires businesses to use strong passwords, which have a minimum length of seven characters and contain numbers and letters.
 Here at Specops, we believe that a strong password must meet other requirements – not appearing on a dictionary list and being longer than 15 characters.
 This blog, Are PCI compliant passwords good enough? challenges the PCI definition of a strong password.

 For questions about PCI compliance and Specops Password Policy, contact us today.

-The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards that were developed to protect card information during and after a financial transaction.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards that were developed to protect card information during and following a financial transaction.
 The PCI DSS applies to any merchant or service provider that handles, processes, stores or transmits credit card data.
-Though PCI is not a government driven requirement, non-compliance can…Read More
+Though it is not a government driven requirement, non-compliance can…Read More

 Wide-scale attacks and hacks on large enterprises may be dominating the news headlines, but small and medium sized businesses are the real targets that are under-reported.
 According to a Visa analysis, small merchants accounted for more than 80 percent of data security breaches.
 When a breach happens, you not only get charged over $200 per…Read More